-In accordance with the Administrative Procedures Act, the administrative law judge assigned to the case issues the notice of the contested case hearing at least 30 days before the hearing date.
-The Court may issue notices of hearing to the parties via e-mail.
+The Court may issue hearing notices to the parties by electronic means.
 Parties are responsible for ensuring that the Court is provided with an accurate e-mail address.

-Preliminary Relief.
+16. Preliminary Relief.
 Requests for preliminary or injunctive relief other than in a pending case shall be governed according to the procedures set forth in this section (II) for contested cases.
 The administrative law judge may issue remedial writs as are necessary to give effect to its jurisdiction and with respect to injunctions shall follow the procedure in Rule 65, SCRCP.